tristan-f-r/tristan-f-r/README.md

 You can find me at my discord (LeoDog896#0675) or at leodog896@gmail.com.

+If you're making anything and need help that you've seen me do in my projects, feel free to contact me!

-if I don't respond to either I'm probably dead, lost internet, or it's been less than a day.
+If I don't respond to either I'm probably dead, lost internet, or it's been less than a day.